petkivim/xrde2e/README.md

 XRdE2E includes four components:

 * UI - A simple web page for accessing and searching the monitoring data.
 * Backend - REST API that provides access to the monitoring data collected from security servers.
+THE API is accessible at ```http://{HOST}/apidocs/v1/```.
 * Database - MongoDB database for storing the monitoring data.
 * Client - Monitoring client that collects data from security servers.
 The client calls the monitored security servers through a client security server as it's not able to call the targets directly.